briomusic/interAppPDAudio/README.md

 * clone this repository
 * in Terminal, navigate to 'submodules' folder
 * run 'git submodule init' and 'git submodule update'
-* open the project in xcode and open the file 'PDAudioController.m'
+* open the project in xcode and open `PDAudioController.m`
-* CUT the line '@property (nonatomic, retain) PdAudioUnit *audioUnit;	// out private PdAudioUni'
+* CUT the line `@property (nonatomic, retain) PdAudioUnit *audioUnit;	// out private PdAudioUnit`
-* PASTE this line into 'PDAudioController.h' somewhere near the other properties.
+* PASTE this line into `PDAudioController.h` somewhere near the other properties.
 * this makes the audioUnit property public and visible to our subclass
 * (I know this is an ugly way of doing it, recommendations welcome)
 * The Project should build and run now.